 Before giving the proof of \cref{mu}, we need a lemma: \begin{lemma} For prime $p$ we have $\displaystyle \sum_{d \mid n,\: p \nmid d} \mu(d) = $ \end{lemma}

 \begin{proof} Quite generally if $f(n)$ is a multiplicative arithmetic function, then the function

 is also multiplicative.
 Indeed, say a divisor $d$ of $n$ is \emph{$p$-deprived} if $p\nmid n$.
 Then assuming \mbox{$\gcd(m,n) = 1$}, each $p$-deprived divisor of $mn$ is uniquely a product of a $p$-deprived divisor of $m$ and a $p$-deprived divisor of $n$, which are, in turn, relatively prime to each other.
-The multiplicativity of $f$ then allows the factorization $\phi(mn) = \phi(m) \phi(n)$.
+The fact that $f$ is multiplicative then allows the factorization $\phi(mn) = \phi(m) \phi(n)$.

 Now for the claim.
-Since $\mu$ is multiplicative, it suffices to check the claim for $n$ a power of $p$ and $n$ relatively to $p$.
+Since $\mu$ is multiplicative, it suffices to check the claim for $n$ a power of $p$ and $n$ relatively prime to $p$.
 In the former case the claim is immediate; in the latter it follows from \eqref{mubasic}. \end{proof}

 \begin{proof}[{Proof of \cref{mu}}] We have

 where the last equality follows from \cref{mup}.
 The claim follows. \end{proof}